Alias Columns

 Alias columns aren’t the same as the aliases attribute for stored columns.

 Alias columns define new calculated columns in views and are not stored.
+The aliases attribute refers to column renaming functions.

 Use alias columns